Najmul190/Discord-AI-Selfbot/README.md

 # Discord-AI-Selfbot

 This is a [Python](https://www.python.org)-based Discord selfbot using the `discord.py-self` library.
-The selfbot automatically responds to messages that uses it's name using AI and can provide latency information, along with image generation using ImaginePY.
-It functions as a normal Discord bot, just on a real Discord account, allowing other people to talk to it within DMs, servers and even group chats.
+The selfbot automatically responds to messages that uses it's name using AI and can provide latency information, along with image generation using DALL-E. It uses the [OpenGPT](https://github.com/uesleibros/OpenGPT) module to generate responses based on conversation history.
+It functions as a normal Discord bot, just on a real Discord account, allowing other people to talk to it within DMS, servers and even group chats.

 This bot was originally [Discord-AI-Chatbot](https://github.com/mishalhossin/Discord-Chatbot-Gpt4Free/) by [MishalHossin](https://github.com/mishalhossin/) but was heavily edited by [Najmul190](https://github.com/najmul190) to work as a selfbot rather than a Discord bot.

-### <strong> I take no responsibility for any actions taken against your account for using these selfbots, or how users use my open source code.</strong>
+### <strong> I take no responsibility for any actions taken against your account for using this bot.</strong>

 ### <strong>Using this on a user account is prohibited by the [Discord TOS](https://discord.com/terms) and can lead to your account getting banned in very rare cases.</strong>